[Feature] Russia on Eurovision: 'Bacchanalia for Western perverts'

 Despite that, for Andriukaitis, the Atlantic Council's propaganda expert, it always had "a political layer".

-But if the Kremlin tried to portray it as an anti-Russian conspiracy, it was missing the point, because Eurovision politics was a reflection of the democratic freedom of expression in Europe, he added
+But if the Kremlin tried to portray it as an anti-Russian conspiracy, it was missing the point, because Eurovision politics was a reflection of the democratic freedom of expression in Europe, he added.

 "The points that the countries give often reflect political events," Andriukaitis told EUobserver.